Vyral/base-template/_posts/2018-08-24-august-2018-market-update-is-the-market-slowing-down.md

 {% include youtube.html %}

-I’m often asked about how the real estate market has been doing, so I’ll today I’ll provide you with an update about the trends we’ve noticed lately, as well as a few predictions about where the market is headed.
+I’m often asked about how the real estate market has been doing, so today I’ll provide you with an update about the trends we’ve noticed lately, as well as a few predictions about where the market is headed.

 **We’ve seen over the past three months that the market is slowing down a little bit.** One reason is the president’s recent tax changes, which caused interest rates to up this year.
 As rates go up, affordability drops.